ESP32 OTA using ThingsBoard

 The new value of firmware version passes through Attributes Updated link in the rule chain as server attribute lastTargetFwVer.

-- Download and import OTA widgets widgets group to Widgets Library to allow specifying of firmware URL and version and send OTA configuration to ESP32.
+- Download and import OTA widgets (ThingsBoard v3.x) or OTA widgets (ThingsBoard v2.x) widgets group to Widgets Library to allow specifying of firmware URL and version and send OTA configuration to ESP32.

-Download and import OTA for ESP32 dashboard to Dashboards Group.
+Download and import OTA for ESP32 (ThingsBoard v3.x) or OTA for ESP32 (ThingsBoard v2.x) dashboard to Dashboards Group.
 The dashboard has the alias ESP32_OTA_alias for the devices with type ESP32_OTA.

 It allows to show on the dashboard a list of ESP32 with OTA support and the current firmware state (synced or not synced) for every device in the list.